obriencj/koji-smoky-dingo/docs/faq.rst

-to our Koji instance as possible -- using multicalls, only authenticating if I was using an API that needed it, de-duplicating and caching as much data as possible, etc. As I began to port these scripts into Koji Smoky Dingo I began trying to imagine a better way to do work with this sort of tooling.
+to our Koji instance as possible -- using multicalls, only authenticating if I was using an API that needed it, de-duplicating and caching as much data as possible, etc. As I began to port these scripts into KSD I began trying to imagine a better way to do work with this sort of tooling.
 I wanted an easier way to write the sorts of questions I was asking Koji, while simultaneously not making them act rudely.

 The idea came to me that I could produce a filtering and flagging pipeline where individual predicates could be used in stages -- first